erendemirel/garde/docs/API_INTEGRATION_GUIDE.md

 - If a permission has no visibility mappings, it's not visible to any regular users (only superusers can see it)
 - Users with multiple groups see the union of all permissions visible to any of their groups

-**Sample Data:**
-The system initializes with sample permissions, groups, and visibility mappings on first run.
-The database is created at `data/permissions.db` with memory-mapped I/O enabled for performance.

 **Permission Characteristics:**
 - Each permission has a unique identifier (name)
 - Contains a human-readable name and definition (description)